chrisqian1/cs839/stage3/Matching Results/Readme.md

 This if the matching results of stage3
 Our user ID is flashgroup.
-Our project ID is restaurant.
+Our project ID is cosmetics.